shobject/docs/README.md

 cases to build upon.

-Our technological society is becoming increasingly reliant on centralized systems who have no obligation to us to properly run their services, protect our data, or keep our data private.
+Our technological society is becoming increasingly reliant on centralized systems which have no obligation to us to properly run their services, protect our data, or keep our data private.
 One of the many reasons for this increase in centralization is that it makes things _easy_.
 They're easy to use, easy to develop for, and easy to set up.
 Allowing